xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 ... the method I can get my data after collected at your facility?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 UMass Med School has firewall and VPN in place.
-There is no way to "pull" data from our storage without establishing VPN first.
-However, outbound traffic - "push" is possible.
+There is no way to "pull"
+data from our storage without establishing VPN first.
+However, outbound
+traffic - "push" is possible.
 There are a few ways we can send data to you.

-- At Harvard Medical School, some labs ask SBGrids folks to setup a DropBox like account for their lab.
-With specific command, we can push data directly from our storage to HMS special DropBox location.
+- At Harvard Medical School, some labs ask SBGrids folks to setup a DropBox
+  like account for their lab.
+With specific command, we can push data directly
+  from our storage to HMS special DropBox location.

-- If you setup a user account on a Linux box for us, we can transfer data via sftp or via rsync over SFTP protocol.
-We can also use your personal account without knowing your password but using SSH keys.
-We provide our public key to you and you put it in ./ssh/known_hosts, and we can establich connection using our private key at our end.
-You can remove that line to disable the possibility of connection.
+- If you setup a user account on a Linux box for us, we can transfer data
+  via sftp or via rsync over SFTP protocol.
+We can also use your personal
+  account without knowing your password but using SSH keys.
+We provide our
+  public key to you and you put it in ./ssh/known_hosts, and we can establish
+  connection using our private key at our end.
+You can remove that line to
+  disable the possibility of connection.

-- The data can be also sent to you after copying onto a portable HDD drive with USB3 interface.
-Default NTFS filesystem coming with most of the HDD is usually working fine.
+- The data can be also sent to you after copying onto a portable HDD drive
+  with USB3 interface.
+Default NTFS filesystem coming with most of the HDD is
+  usually working fine.

 - AWS.
-Cloud is becoming reasonable and attractive way to store and compute data.
-If you setup AWS S3 bucket, and share with us the keyID and secret key, we can upload onto AWS S3 bucket easily.
-The overall speed is not super fast, but fairly decent and faster than most of SFTP transfer to reginal institutions.
-For large filesize like a typical raw TIFF stack file about 300-400 MB, it can reach about ~68 MB/s.
-For external institutions who already have AWS, we recommend to use this way.
+Cloud is becoming reasonable and attractive way to store and compute
+  data.
+If you setup AWS S3 bucket, and share with us the keyID and secret
+  key, we can upload onto AWS S3 bucket easily.
+The overall speed is not super
+  fast, but fairly decent and faster than most of SFTP transfer to reaginal
+  institutions.
+For large filesize like a typical raw TIFF stack file about
+  300-400 MB, it can reach about ~68 MB/s.
+For external institutions who
+  already have AWS, we recommend to use this way.

 .. _dose_and_dose_rate:

 ...
 What is difference between dose and dose rate?
 What condition should I use?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 They are two different things, but related by the magnification of microscope.

 Normally, dose means the total electrons hitting the specimen in a unit area.
 It usually has unit like e\ :sup:`-`/Å\ :sup:`2`.

 Dose rate means how strong the beam is, it is how many electrons hitting in one physical pixel area on the detector sensor for a unit time period.
 It usually has a unit like **primary electrons/unbinned pixel/second**.
 A proper dose rate is required for optimal performance of a camera.

 Under a giving beam condition, your dose rate is fixed, you can change exposure time to obtain target total dose on specimen.
 Therefore, we should always determine the proper dose rate first.